pileon/ptmud-ng/design.md

 * We should be able to handle multiple types of network communication (IPv4, IPv6, local networking, perhaps even local terminal I/O)
-* We should be able to handle multiple application-level protocols (e.g. HTTML, plain Telnet, common MUD-specific protocols on top of Telnet)
+* We should be able to handle multiple application-level protocols (e.g. HTML, plain Telnet, common MUD-specific protocols on top of Telnet)
 * Each connected player is connected to a unique in-game character

 ### Concepts